mitogen-hq/mitogen/docs/api.rst

           object destructors called, including TLS usage by native extension code, triggering many new variants of all the issues above.

+        * Pseudo-Random Number Generator state that is easily observable by network peers to be duplicate, violating requirements of cryptographic protocols through one-time state reuse.
+In the worst case, children continually reuse the same state due to repeatedly forking from a static parent.

-        :py:meth:`fork` cleans up Mitogen-internal objects, in addition to locks held by the :py:mod:`logging` package.
+        :py:meth:`fork` cleans up Mitogen-internal objects, in addition to locks held by the :py:mod:`logging` package, reseeds :py:func:`random.random`, and the OpenSSL PRNG via
+        :py:func:`ssl.RAND_add`, but only if the :py:mod:`ssl` module is already loaded.
 You must arrange for your program's state, including any third party packages in use, to be cleaned up by specifying an `on_fork` function.

         The associated stream implementation is
         :py:class:`mitogen.fork.Stream`.